Household dog fecal composting: Current issues and future directions Emily Bryson, Amie Anastasi, Lisa Bricknell and Ryan Kift.

 Household composting may be a more environmentally sustainable method of managing dog feces, but, to date, little research has been conducted to guide best practices.

-Read this 2024 Australian article by PHS researcher Emily Bryson, to learn about the first overview of current dog fecal compost knowledge, critical knowledge gaps, and priorities for further investigation.
+Read this 2024 Australian article by PhD researcher Dr Emily Bryson, to learn about the first overview of current dog fecal compost knowledge, critical knowledge gaps, and priorities for further investigation.